Stochastic comparisons, differential entropy and varentropy for distributions induced by probability density functions: Pdf-related distributions

 \section{Pdf-related distributions}

 Let us now define a special type of distribution, named ``pdf-related distribution''.
-This is defined by means of a transformation expressed by the pdf of a given baseline random variable. \begin{definition} \rm Let $X$ be an absolutely continuous random variable with support $S_X=(a,b)$, and having pdf $f(x)$.
-Then, $f(X)$ is named as the pdf-related random variable of $X$.
+This is defined by means of a transformation expressed by the pdf of a given baseline random variable. \begin{definition} \rm Let $X$ be a random variable under the regularity conditions having a pdf $f(x)$.
+Then, the random variable $f(X)$ is named as the pdf-related random variable of $X$.
 For any $y\in \mathrm{Im}^+(f)$ the distribution function of $f(X)$ is defined as

 \end{definition}